-Figure 7: ONAP CCVPN Architecture
+Figure 8: ONAP CCVPN Architecture

 The CCVPN (Cross Domain and Cross Layer VPN) blueprint is a combination of SOTN (Super high-speed Optical Transport Network) and ONAP, which takes advantage of the orchestration ability of ONAP, to realize a unified management and scheduling of resource and services.
 It achieves cross-domain orchestration and ONAP peering across service providers.
-ONAP supports the CCVPN use case with several key components: SO, VF-C, SDN-C, Policy, Holmes and DCAE.
 In this blueprint, SO is responsible for CCVPN end-to-end service orchestration working in collaboration with VF-C and SDN-C. SDN-C establishes network connectivity, then the VF-C component completes the Network Services and VNF lifecycle management.
 ONAP peering across CSPs uses east-west API which is being aligned with the MEF Interlude API.
 The key innovations in this use case are physical network discovery and modeling, cross-domain orchestration across multiple physical networks, cross operator end-to-end service provisioning and close-loop reroute for cross-domain service.
+The Dublin release added support for dynamic changes (branch sites, VNFs) and intelligent service optimization.